 - 1. Either refers during an academic evaluation process to materials or sources, or employs devices, not authorized by the instructor. - 2.
 Provides assistance during an academic evaluation process to another person in a manner not authorized by the instructor. - 3.
-Receives assistance during an academic evaluation process from another person in a manner not authorized by the instructor. - 4.
+Receives assistance during an academic evaluation process from another person or source in a manner not authorized by the instructor. - 4.
 Engages in either unauthorized possession, buying, selling, obtaining, distributing, or using of any materials intended to be used as an instrument of academic evaluation process in advance of its administration. - 5.
 Acts as a substitute for another person in any academic evaluation process. - 6.
 Utilizes a substitute in any academic evaluation process. - 7.
 Practices any form of deceit in an academic evaluation process. - 8.
 Depends on the aid of others in a manner expressly prohibited by the instructor, in either the research, preparation, creation, writing, performing, or publication of work in any academic evaluation process. - 9.
 Provides aid to another person, knowing such aid is expressly prohibited by the instructor, in either the research, preparation, creation, writing, performing, or publication of work in any academic evaluation process. - 10.
-Presents as one's own, for academic evaluation, either the ideas, representations, or words of another person or persons without customary and proper acknowledgment of sources. - 11.
-Submits the work of another person in a manner which represents the work to be one's own. - 12.
+Presents as one's own, for academic evaluation, either the ideas, representations, or words of another person or source without customary and proper acknowledgment of sources. - 11.
+Submits the work of another person or source in a manner which represents the work to be one's own. - 12.
 Knowingly permits one's work to be submitted by another person without the instructor's authorization. - 13.
-Attempts to influence or change either one's academic evaluation or record for reasons other than achievement or merit. - 14.
-Indulges, during a class session and any academic evaluation process, in conduct so disruptive that the rights of the instructor or fellow students are infringed upon. - 15.
-Fails to cooperate, if called upon, in the investigation or disposition of any allegation of dishonesty pertaining to another student, or any other breach of a student's obligation to exhibit honesty. - 16.
+Submits work which the student produced for another class without instructor authorization. - 14.
+Attempts to influence or change either one's academic evaluation or record for reasons other than achievement or merit. - 15.
+Indulges, during a class session and any academic evaluation process, in conduct so disruptive that the rights of the instructor or fellow students are infringed upon. - 16.
+Fails to cooperate, if called upon, in the investigation or disposition of any allegation of dishonesty pertaining to another student, or any other breach of a student's obligation to exhibit honesty. - 17.
 Violates the canons of ethics (refer to relevant discipline or disciplines).